MashegoSililo/MashegoSililo/README.md

 <br>
 • HTML

+<a href='https://mashegosililo.netlify.app/'>check out my portfolio! </a>

 <h3>Blogs & Writing </h3>
 I recently started writing a blog about my favourite topic, API's, called "That's so fetch()".
-You can read my articles on <a href="https://medium.com/@thatissofetch!">Medium</>.
+You can read my articles on <a href="https://medium.com/@thatissofetch!">Medium<a/> .
-.

 <!--
 **MashegoSililo/MashegoSililo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.